la2050/archive/_organizations/first-look-west.md

-   <p>- The program established a dual track program embracing Business Ready and Transformational Idea Award tracks to ensure great student ideas donâ€™t get lost for lack of support</p>
+   <p>- The program established a dual track program embracing Business Ready and Transformational Idea Award tracks to ensure great student ideas don’t get lost for lack of support</p>